 Yang Zhang is a 4th year Ph.D. student at Human-Computer Interaction Institute (HCII), Carnegie Mellon University, advised by Prof. Chris Harrison.
 He is also a Qualcomm Innovation Fellow.
-His research focuses on sensing techniques for future HCI interfaces that feature both interactivity and activity recognition capabilities, through 1) enhancing mobile devices for interactions beyond touchscreens, 2) enabling low-cost sensing on everyday objects, and 3) developing high-accuracy large-scale deployed sensors for IoT applications.
+His research focuses on sensing techniques for future interfaces that feature both interactivity and activity recognition capabilities, through 1) enhancing mobile devices for interactions beyond touchscreens, 2) enabling low-cost sensing on everyday objects, and 3) developing wide-area sensors for IoT applications.

 Taxonomies of his recent research can be found below.
 More exciting projects are on the way.